challyed/comp120-echalumeau/notuber/README.md

 - (2 points) Make a successful request to the ride-hailing API, send your username, latitude, and longitude done
 - (3 points) Mark all the vehicles returned by the ride-hailing API on the map using the icon image Vehicle done
 - (2 points) Note the closest vehicle from where you are (e.g., upon clicking on marker of where you are) 1/2
-- (1 point) Polyline connecting your marker to the closest vehicle
+- (1 point) Polyline connecting your marker to the closest vehicle DONE
 - (-3 points) Errors exist in JavaScript console.
 That is, errors that are not Google Maps API related.
 Warnings are acceptable.
 - (-3 points) You called either the ride-hailing API or Google Maps JavaScript API more than once.
 - (BONUS 1 point) Accomplish at least one of the "Going Beyond" items